 Constellations was named the winner of the best play category at the Evening Standard Theatre Awards, making the 29-year-old Nick Payne the youngest winner of the award.

-The three plays chosen are very different from comedy, mystery thriller to a love story and we are sure you will enjoy each one of them.
+All three plays chosen this season are very different from comedy, mystery thriller to a love story and we are sure you will enjoy each one of them.

 And don't forget 2018 is also the year for our One Act Play Festival which will be on Saturday 7th July.
 We are currently in the judging phase for our finalists and hopefully will announce these in April.

 OCTOBER 3rd - 7th 2017